yoanesber/Quarkus-kafka-Postgresql-JWT/README.md

 - **Validation**:
     - Status code is `200`
-    - Data array berisi daftar department
+    - The data array contains a list of departments.
-    - Message menyatakan data berhasil diambil
+    - Message indicates data was successfully retrieved

 ### Scenario 2: Invalid Token - Unauthorized Access

 - **Precondition**:
-    - Gunakan token yang sudah dimanipulasi atau tidak valid (expired/salah format)
+    - Use a manipulated or invalid token (expired/malformed)

 **Header:**